Crewbee/Pokemon-Clone-DX12/README.md

 7. Interactable tiles
 8. I have to make a pokemon clone XD

-As it was stated at the top, I only had 7 weeks to complete my work.
-I do however want to continue building it out, but I thought I should commit it as is to show what was completed in the allotted time.
+As it was stated at the top, I only had 3 weeks to complete my work.
+Everything asside from the external libraries was written from scratch with little inspiration from the internet.
+In order to get what was completed done in the time I had I spent many sleepless nights writing and planning.
+I do want to continue building it out to it completion as it can't be considered a game yet.
+But, as a tribute to what can be done by one person, in a very small frame of time, and without an engine I wanted to post this for you all.

+# How to Play
+If you want to play the game as it was at the end of the 3 week time limit, download the repo and run the .exe inside the folder named: Pokemon Game

+If you want to see the progress of the current version it with have to be run in the debugger of Visual Studio using the .sln file.

+I will update the repo with more up to date stand alone executables when I reach specific land marks.

 # Highlights
 Created a Resource manager that parses a json for tile info and creates textured tiles using coordinates from a sprite sheet